Aidan Laprete: Career

-A Hawaiian magazine, MidWeek, did a cover story on Laprete titled "How Aidan James Became One of Earth's Mightiest Heroes".
-The story was about him being featured in HBO's documentary, Saving My Tomorrow.

-Laprete's debut album under the name Aidan James, Echoes was released on December 1, 2015.
+In 2015, Laprete was featured in HBO's documentary series, Saving My Tomorrow.
+He was handpicked to write a song for the show, which released on April 22, 2015.
 He joined the lineup for Train's 2016 Sail Across the Sun cruise, along with Phillip Phillips, Michael Franti, Andy Grammer, and Shaggy.

-Laprete was interviewed by ABC News and 3 of his music videos were featured at Good Morning America's Summer Concert Series in Central Park on July 22, 2016.
+Laprete's music videos were featured at Good Morning America's Summer Concert Series in Central Park, and an interview with ABC News was released on July 22, 2016.
+He currently releases and produces music under the name Laprete.

-On March 29, 2017, Laprete was featured on an episode of HBO's Saving My Tomorrow.

-Laprete released the single, "What My Friends Talk About" on December 8, 2017, with distribution from Create Music Group.

-On May 18, 2018, the single "Casanova", a collaboration between James and Chosen Jacobs, was released.
-It was written and produced by James and Jacobs.

-In 2019, he produced and co-wrote the album, Head To Head by singer Grayson.
-The EP was released on May 10, 2019, on One Half Records.
-The project features production and writing from Laprete.
-Head To Head received support from outlets including Billboard, calling the single a "synth pop jam".

-Aidan changed his artist name to Laprete in August 2019.
-On August 23, 2019, the single "Ina" was released.
-The EP, "Sanguine", was released on July 31, 2020.

-Laprete has appeared in a variety of TV shows and films including Chad, Everything's Gonna Be Okay, Alexa and Katie, and Under the Blood Red Sun.
+As an actor, Laprete has appeared in a variety of TV shows and films including Chad, Everything's Gonna Be Okay, Alexa and Katie, and Under the Blood Red Sun.

 In 2022, Laprete played the role of Henry Tanaka in the second season of the Amazon Prime Video series, The Wilds.
+Entertainment Weekly praised his performance, calling Laprete a "standout" amongst the ensemble cast.